mhoomind/Visualized-BMW-using-Tableau/README.md

 ### 2. Connecting Datasource click text file and open BMW visualization
 ### 3. Spreadsheet of visualization data is below

-## If can't open the project you need to change the path file directory to be your first :)
+## If can't open the project you need to change the path file directory of dataset into the tableau desktop respository first :)